pipelight/boulette/README.md

 alias reboot='boulette reboot --ssh-only --challenge hostname'
 ```

+#### Mutliple command alias

-You can also prefix every shutdown commands wit boulette.
+You can also enable boulette on a command and its every subcommands.

+Let's say you want to protect yourself from `shutdown` command ant its
+every options.
-This way `shutdown` and `shutdown -h now` will both require confirmation.
+This way `shutdown -r`, `shutdown -h now` and others will also raise a warning prompt.

-- bash/zsh
+Create a shell function to wrap the command call.

+- for bash and zsh shells

 ```sh
 shutdown () {